Deputies injured after robbery, fight

 Two suspects are in custody.

-28-year-old Matthew Wheaton is charged with petit larceny and obstructing governmental administration.
+Matthew Wheaton, 28, is charged with petit larceny and obstructing governmental administration.

-30-year-old James Graham is charged with robbery, assault, reckless endangerment, and a number of traffic tickets.
+James Graham, 30, is charged with robbery, assault, reckless endangerment, and a number of traffic tickets.

 Deputies responded to the CVS on Fairport Road in Perinton just before 10:00 p.m.
 Tuesday.
 A few minutes later, a deputy on patrol spotted the suspects car on Route 250 in Penfield and stopped it in the Target parking lot.